Bella3s/heart-disease-classification/README.md

 ## The Business + Business Problem

-Heart Disease is a leading cause of death not only in the United States, but globaly as well according to the World Health Organization and Center for Disease Control.
+Heart Disease is a leading cause of death not only in the United States, but globally as well according to the World Health Organization and Center for Disease Control.
 Cardiovascular diseases are estimated to be the cause of death for 17.9 million lives each year globally.

 This project is framed by a health care provider who would like to prevent further deaths by heart diseases with early identification and treatment.
 A binary classification machine learning model is created that takes in patients' information and predicts whether or not heart disease is present.
 The upmost goal is to identify as many people as possible who are ill prior to any serious health crises , such as a heart attack or stroke.
 Missing someone could be potentially fatal.
 However, the health care providers are also concerned with falsely categorizing healthy people with heart disease as this can place an undue burden on a healthy patient.